Molwickpedia

 GLOBAL GRAVITY LAW

-If the prediction of the Theory of General Relativity about the light curve is the most striking and spectacular due to its way of verifying it with the observation of the eclipse of 1919, the explanation of perihelion precession of Mercury'orbit is the most effective for its quantitative feature.
+If the prediction of Einstein’s General Relativity about the curvature of light is the most striking and spectacular one, due to its verification with the eclipse of 1919, explanation of precession of the perihelion of Mercury’s orbit –deviation from Newton’s Celestial Mechanics– is the most effective one thanks to its quantitative nature.

-By means of the tremendously complex field equations of relativistic mechanics, Einstein arrived to a very close figure of 43” arc seconds of precession of the Mercury’s orbit, not explained by the Celestial Mechanics.
-See the Web page of Mathpages about the anomalous precession of Mercury in General Relativity.
+Using sophisticated field equations of relativistic mechanics, Einstein arrived at a figure very close to 43” arc seconds of the precession of Mercury’s orbit, not explained by Celestial Mechanics.
+See the webpage of mathpages* regarding the anomalous precession of Mercury’s orbit as explained by General Relativity.

-Let’s take a look now to see if the Laws of Global Gravity also explains the perihelion precession of Mercury'orbit and the physical principles that are derived from it.
+Let us now look to see if the Laws of Global Gravity also explain the precession of the perihelion of Mercury’s orbit.

-The formula for the acceleration of gravity taken from the formula given by the Global Law of Gravity provides us with the desired results on angular deviation and the normal component of acceleration or centripetal acceleration.
+The expression for gravity acceleration –taken from the formula of the Global Law of Gravity– provides us with desired results on the angular deviation and the normal component of acceleration or centripetal acceleration.

-The fast way for calculating the centripetal acceleration or normal component of acceleration was shown to me by Sir Magicwick in a small experiment of intuitive mathematics.
-But before going on, I want to review the necessary information to carry out the calculations plus the unnecessary *v*, which are:
+Don Magufo revealed a fast way to estimate centripetal acceleration or normal component of the acceleration with intuitive mathematics.
+But before continuing, we would like to review the necessary data to carry out calculus, plus the unnecessary *v*, which are:

 G = Universal gravitational constant = 6,67266 * 10-11 (m² N / kg²)